vasylnakvasiuk/dotfiles/README.rst

 Installation
 ------------

-You can clone the repository wherever you want.
-(I like to keep it in ``~/Documents/Developing/Projects/active/dotfiles``, with ``~/dotfiles`` as a symlink.)
+You can clone the repository wherever you want (I like to keep it in ``~/Documents/Developing/Projects/dotfiles``).
 The bootstrapper script will pull in the latest version and copy the files to your home folder.
 ::

     git clone https://github.com/vaxXxa/dotfiles.git && cd dotfiles && ./bootstrap.sh